Ceramic Dictionary

 f) The lid with the knob finished.

-Note: A knob which is not round it cannot be shaped turning the wheel, it has to be formed by hand.
-It can be shaped then attached or the opposite attached and then shaped.
+Note: A knob which is not round cannot be shaped turning the wheel, it has to be formed by hand.
+It can be shaped then attached or the opposite, attached and then shaped.

-j) Make a ball of clay the size need for the knob and slice off slice a piece of it off.
+a) Make a ball of clay the size needed for the knob and slice off a piece, the part that is flat will be attached to the lid.

-m) Making a space in the center bigger and the outer walls thinner.
+d) Making the space in the center bigger and the outer walls thinner.

-o) With the needle in your right hand supporting the top edge with the first finger of you left hand remove the surplice piece of clay.
+f) With the needle in your right hand supporting the top edge with the first finger of your left hand remove the surplus piece of clay.

-p) Give the final shape to the knob, pulling the edge out and a narrower neck.
+g) Give the final shape to the knob, pulling the edge out and leaving a narrower neck.

-q) The last drawing is the casserole finished
+h) The last drawing is the casserole finished.

 ca: RECOLLIT O RETIRAT